Aldgate East tube station

+On the District line, the station is between Tower Hill and Whitechapel stations.
+On the Hammersmith & City line, it is between Liverpool Street and Whitechapel stations.

 History

 Original station

 The original Aldgate East station opened on 6 October 1884 as part of an eastern extension to the District Railway (now the District line).
 It was 500 ft to the west of the current station, close to the Metropolitan Railway's Aldgate station.
 The curved link to the Metropolitan Railway had to be particularly sharp owing to the location of Aldgate East station.

 Resited station

 As part of the London Passenger Transport Board's 1935–1940 New Works Programme, the triangular junction at Aldgate was enlarged to allow for a much gentler curve and to ensure trains that were held on any leg of the triangle did not foul any signals or points elsewhere.
 The new Aldgate East platforms were sited almost immediately to the east of their predecessors with one exit facing west toward the original location and another at the eastern end of the new platforms.